Guide to the General Assembly

 Getting to grips with Assembly terminology

-One of the most confusing aspects of the General Assembly can be the range of legal language and Church terminology used.
+One of the more challenging aspects of the General Assembly is the legal language and Church terminology used.
 Here are some of the main terms you are likely to hear during the week:

-The report: this provides the overview from each council or committee about their work over the past 12 months, and highlights future plans and direction.
-This report is officially delivered with a speech to the Assembly by the convener or chairman, prior to approval being sought on the report's deliverances.
-Sometimes the Assembly will also ask a council or committee to report back on a specific subject, or set up a committee or commission to consider an issue of importance to the Church.
+Sometimes the Assembly will ask a council or committee to report back on a specific subject, or set up a committee or commission to consider an issue of importance to the Church.

-Deliverances: each report to the General Assembly contains a number of deliverances which commissioners vote to approve, amend or reject according to personal conscience.
+Each report is accompanied by one deliverance which may come in several sections.
+Commissioners vote to approve, amend or reject the deliverance according to personal conscience.
 These deliverances set the agenda and direction for each council or committee over the coming year and can change or establish new Church law.

-- Amendments: these are proposed deletions, alterations or additions which are not substantially different from the original deliverance contained in the report.
-In effect therefore the original deliverance is more or less acceptable but the commissioner proposing it will have a comparatively minor change to 'improve' it.
+- Amendments are proposed deletions, alterations or additions which are not substantially different from the original deliverance contained in the report.
+This means that the original deliverance is more or less acceptable but the commissioner is proposing a comparatively minor change to 'improve' it.

-Overture: this is a method by which one court of the Church (for example a presbytery) brings a matter before another (e.g. the Assembly).
-Once the matter has been introduced, it is debated just like the reports - already described above.
+This is a method by which a presbytery brings a matter before the General Assembly.
+Once the matter has been introduced, it is debated in a similar way to the reports.
 Overtures are printed in the Order of Proceedings booklet.